lorbke/42_Born2beRoot/README.md

 what is ufw?
 uncomplicated firewall, managing port access
+sudo ufw status numbered
+sudo ufw delete [number]

 what is ssh?
 secure way to remotely access a server over an unsecure network

 NAT vs bridged?
-NAT = all trafic is funneled through the host, VM just has non-routable inside address bridged = just like a physical switch, VM is part of the network and can directly connect
+NAT = all trafic is funneled through the host, VM just has non-routable inside address, when trying to connect to the VM this can lead to problems as there is no direct adressable IP bridged = just like a physical switch, VM is part of the network and can directly connect